 Communications Director

-Camille Mumford is the Director of Communications at Emerson College Polling (ECP).
-She oversees communication strategy and media relations, with an emphasis on a comprehensible and transparent polling approach.
+Camille Mumford is the Director of Communications at Emerson College Polling.
+She is responsible for communicating survey findings to the public, with a comprehensible and transparent approach.

 Mumford’s primary area of research is related to women in public office, specifically on the differences in legislative and executive office through public opinion surveys and candidate debate content analysis.